 10.1.
-To facilitate the exercise of shareholder's right to information, Corporate Bylaws establish that the ordinary sessions of the General Assembly of Shareholders should be convened not less than thirty (30) calendar days in advance, and extraordinary meetings should be convened not less than fifteen (15) calendar days in advance.
-The foregoing is without prejudice to the legal terms for corporate reorganizations (e.g. merger, division or transformation).
+To facilitate the exercise of shareholder's right to information, Corporate Bylaws establish that the ordinary sessions of the General Meeting of Shareholders should be convened not less than thirty (30) calendar days in advance, and extraordinary meetings should be convened not less than fifteen (15) calendar days in advance.
+The foregoing is without prejudice to the legal terms for corporate reorganizations (e.g. merger, division, or transformation).
 YES ISA's Corporate Bylaws (Article 19 and Article 21) establish the procedure to summoning the ordinary and extraordinary meetings respectively with the deadlines set out in the Recommendation.
-The foregoing is also included in the Assembly's Operating Regulations.
+The foregoing is also included in the Meeting's Operating Regulations.
 10.2.
-In addition to the traditional and compulsory means foreseen in the legal framework, the Company ensures the maximum dissemination and advertising for the call through the use of electronic means, such as the corporate website, alert messages through individualized email and, even, if deemed appropriate, by using social networks.
-YES In addition to traditional and legal means to make the call, ISA (on its corporate website www.isa.co) publishes the calls for ordinary and extraordinary Assemblies of Shareholders.
-In Section: Our company/General Assembly/Call, visitors may find the call published regarding the last General Assembly of Shareholders held in ISA.
+In addition to the traditional and compulsory means foreseen in the legal framework, the Company ensures the maximum dissemination and advertising for the call using electronic means, such as the corporate website, alert messages through individualized email and, even, if deemed appropriate, by using social networks.
+YES Pursuant to the established at the Good Governance Code at numeral 2 of title 2, in addition to traditional and legal means to make the call, ISA (on its corporate website www.isa.co) publishes the calls for ordinary and extraordinary Assemblies of Shareholders.
+In Section: Our company/General Meeting of Shareholders/announcement and agenda, visitors may find the call published regarding the last General Meeting of Shareholders held in ISA.
 Additionally, messages are sent via e-mail to the shareholders and social networks.
 10.3.
-In order to increase the transparency of the decision-making process during the General Assembly, in addition to the Agenda of the meeting with the statement point by point related to the issues that will be subject of debate, the Company has foreseen (simultaneously with the call or, at least, fifteen (15) days before the meeting) to make available to shareholders the Agreement Proposals that will be submitted for each Agenda point by the Board of Directors to the General Assembly of Shareholders.
-YES Corporate Bylaws of Article 19 and Internal Regulation of the General Assembly of Shareholders include the provisions of Recommendation 10.3.
+In order to increase the transparency of the decision-making process during the General Meeting, in addition to the Agenda of the meeting with the statement point by point related to the issues that will be subject of debate, the Company has foreseen (simultaneously with the call or, at least, fifteen (15) days before the meeting) to make available to shareholders the Agreement Proposals that will be submitted for each Agenda point by the Board of Directors to the General Meeting of Shareholders.
+YES Corporate Bylaws of Article 19 and Internal Regulation of the General Meeting of Shareholders include the provisions of Recommendation 10.3.